Yelp/mrjob/README.rst

 * Run jobs on EMR, Google Cloud Dataproc, your own Hadoop cluster, or locally (for testing).
 * Write multi-step jobs (one map-reduce step feeds into the next)
+* Easily launch Spark jobs on EMR or your own Hadoop cluster
 * Duplicate your production environment inside Hadoop

   * Upload your source tree and put it in your job's ``$PYTHONPATH``